Mechanism for Nodal Topological Superconductivity on PtBi$_2$ Surface: Electron model

 \section{Electron model}

 The effective model is introduced in Ref.~\cite{Vocaturo2024PtBi2Effective} and the specific case of a slab geometry is explained in detail in Ref.~\cite{Maeland2025Jun}.
 For the sake of being self-contained we repeat the main points here.
+The bulk version is a four-band model of a Weyl semimetal with 12 Weyl nodes that split in pairs of opposite chirality away from the $\boldsymbol{\Gamma M}$ line.
+Fig.~11 in Ref.~\cite{Vocaturo2024PtBi2Effective} shows Weyl nodes and bulk bands for the same model.

 We have a hexagonal crystal with a single-atomic basis and two orbitals per site.
 The lattice vectors are $\Bar{\boldsymbol{a}}_1 = (0,1,0)$, $\Bar{\boldsymbol{a}}_2 = (\sqrt{3}/2, -1/2, 0)$, and $\Bar{\boldsymbol{a}}_3 = (0,0,1)$, giving high-symmetry points $\boldsymbol{\Gamma} = (0,0)$, $\boldsymbol{M} = (2\pi/\sqrt{3}, 0)$, and $\boldsymbol{K} = (2\pi/\sqrt{3}, 2\pi/3)$ in 2D momentum space for the slab geometry.